 - Meghan McManners, B.S. – Training Coordinator

 Chris Campbell, Ph.D., is a Licensed Clinical Psychologist and Assistant Professor at East Central University where he is the Co-Director of the PCIT and TCIT Research Labs.

 Dr. Campbell received his doctorate from the APA-Accredited Clinical Psychology Training Program at the University of Nebraska-Lincoln (recently recognized as the “Outstanding Training Program” in 2013 by the Association for Behavioral and Cognitive Therapies).

 After graduating from the University of Nebraska-Lincoln, Dr. Campbell completed an APA-accredited internship and 2-year post-doctoral fellowship at the University of Oklahoma.

 Prior to accepting his faculty position at East Central University, Dr. Campbell completed a 3-year post-doctoral fellowship through the National Institute of Health’s Eunice Kennedy Shriver National Institute of Child Health and Human Development.
 The fellowship allowed Dr. Campbell to continue to conduct services and research on his Teacher-Child Interaction Training – Comprehensive Program (TCIT-C).

-Since 2011, Dr. Campbell has helped conduct over 50 PCIT trainings for over 200 trainees.
-While many of Dr. Campbell’s current trainings have been within Oklahoma, he has also helped conduct on-site trainings at agencies in 8 other U.S. States and Canada:
+Since 2011, Dr. Campbell has helped conduct over 60 PCIT trainings for over 400 trainees.
+Dr. Campbell’s has conducted on-site trainings at agencies in 10 U.S. States and Canada:

 Dr. Campbell initially developed the Teacher-Child Interaction Training – Comprehensive Program (TCIT-C) with colleagues at the University of Nebraska-Lincoln in 2008.